j2k850/lipstick_effect/README.md

 There are several sophisticated investment strategies and economic indicators that are used to predict stock returns and the general health of the US economy.
 Strategies like <> consist of several areas of complexity and analysis by leading financial and investment strategist and are studied rigorously in the academia and in professional settings.
 There are also a set of economic indicators that are considered superstitious or not based in traditional belief or imprecise measures of market trends.

-For this project, I decided to investigate one such economic indicator - “The Lipstick Effect”.
-The project’s goal is to to find evidence if beauty indulgences can predict stock returns, overall US economic health, and consumer confidence.
+My wife is in the beauty industry and has always asked me to do some analysis to help her out.
+So, I decided one weekend to investigate one such economic indicator - “The Lipstick Effect”.
+The goal is to to find evidence if beauty indulgences can predict stock returns, overall US economic health, and consumer confidence.
 The Lipstick Effect or Indicator suggests that consumers purchase less expensive business products when they feel unsure of the future of the economy.
 The Lipstick Effect is a theory that when economic times are tough, consumers stop spending on big-ticket items, but actually increase their spending on smaller indulgences.

 The following analysis was performed to investigate statistically the investment and economic predictive power of beauty industry stocks: